muhammadahsan-tech/lti13-canvas-integration-guide/README.md

 ---

+> 💡 **Tip:** Use the [LTI 1.3 JWT Debugger](https://muhammadahsan-tech.github.io/lti13-jwt-debugger) to inspect your JWT claims visually before diving into the issues below.

 ## Part 6: Canvas Placements

 Placements control where in the Canvas UI your tool appears.
 Configure these in the Developer Key under **Placements**.